jdandrade/jdandrade.github.io/_posts/2018-02-17-Hello-World.md

 Hello, this is my first blog post and I would like to run through my background and explain what did I do to get to where I am today, and maybe try to draw a picture of where I think I am today and what to achieve in the future.

 ## Background
 I am 30 years old with a BSc degree in Computer Science Engineering.
-Born and raise in Lisbon, Portugal, I kinda always had a lack of interest in a specific field of study until I finished the degree.
+Born and raised in Lisbon, Portugal, I kinda always had a lack of interest in a specific field of study until I finished the degree.
 I loved playing video games and that consumed alot of my focus and interest regarding other fields.

 Only at the end of my course I have actually started getting into CS and enjoying the satisfaction of coming up with a solution to a problem, designing a system, building it and releasing it to the world.